 Spring is the time of year when we naturally have that ‘out with the old, in with the new’ kinda feeling—but a spring detox can be so much more than decluttering your cupboards and closets.

-Those of you who are tuned into the seasonal cycles, you're probably feeling the urge to plant new seeds, come up with new ideas and start new projects.
+Those of you who are tuned into the seasonal cycles are probably feeling the urge to plant new seeds, come up with new ideas and start new projects.
 What we plant now, figuratively or metaphorically, has everything to do with how the rest of our year will bloom and unfold.

 2. Old Habits - Make a bucket list of all the things you want to START and all the things you want to STOP.
 This doesn't need to be exhaustive or difficult.
-We all have something that we know we need to be doing or something we need to stop doing.
+We all have something that we know we should be doing or something we need to stop doing.
 Write them down and follow through.

 Lyndelle Palmer Clarke is the founder of Dailygreatness, the author of the Dailygreatness Journals inspiring you to be your own guru and Rocking Fit a 12-week holistic training program designed especially for women.